Soldiers from the 338th Army Band Receive Safety Briefing Before Unit Weapon Qualification

 Staff Sgt.
-Jennifer Oxley of the 338th Army Band conducts a safety briefing before unit weapon qualification in Chillicothe, Ohio.
-Soldiers in the Army band are not only proficient with their instruments, but with using their weapons as well.
+Jennifer Oxley of the 338th Army Band conducts a safety briefing before unit weapon qualification in Chillicothe, Ohio Sept.
+26. Soldiers in the Army band are not only proficient with their instruments, but with using their weapons as well.
 (U.S. Army Reserve photo by Spc.
 Trenton Fouche)

 |Date Taken: